Padamkalra/PadamBookStore/PadamBookStore/README.txt

       In Areas/Customers/HomeController.cs file I made changes to match the file from the given repository.
       I built and run the app

+	4:05pm
+	I Added same images folder and images inside the folder from the given repository

+	4:10pm
+	In Index.cshtml file made chnages to display product on the home page of the application and made changes to match the given file and I  Built the App and  Added three Products